 The Swiss Family Robinson took the idea of a “survival” story to a bouncier, more Disneyfied level.
 These people didn’t just survive, they thrived!
 They built a beautiful home in the trees for them and their menagerie of exotic animals.
 Even when faced with the impending danger of pirates, their spirits never lagged and they stepped up to the plate.

 So many scenes from this movie are imprinted deeply in my mind.
-The tree house reveal is one of my favorites, that place was purely magical.
-Perhaps that is why I now dream of getting to stay in a tree house.
+The treehouse reveal is one of my favorites, that place was purely magical.
+Perhaps that is why I now dream of getting to stay in a treehouse.
 I loved the scene with the boys swimming in the waterhole and sliding down the waterfall.
 Can you say dreamy?
-Or the Christmas dance when Ernst and Fritz’s jealousy over Roberta comes to a high point.
-The race day when everyone is on the back of exotic animals and wearing handmade hats?
-Love, LOVE it!
+The Christmas dance when Ernst and Fritz’s jealousy over Roberta comes to a high point.
+The race day when everyone is on the back of exotic animals and wearing handmade hats.
+I loved it!

 But the best scene by far is when the family is fending off the pirates.
 Coconut bombs, giant piles of rolling logs, a tiger pit, and trails of gunpowder!
-MacGyver woulda been proud.
+MacGyver would have been proud.
 The ingenuity of this family knew no bounds.

 I could probably quote this movie fairly accurately all the way through.
 That would be because my older brother and I watched it every weekend until Mom made us stop.

 I have since seen another version of this story that is a very realistic and deep take on the concept.
 Stranded, it’s more emotionally difficult, but also very rewarding.
-I highly recommend it.
+I highly recommend it (warning, a few places of content/comments may not be suitable for children).
 Still, Disney’s live-action Swiss Family Robinson will always have a place in my personal movie hall of fame.

-Spirit touched a very wild part of my soul and brought a lump to my throat.
+Spirit touched a very wild part of my soul and brings so many layers to the surface.
 There is a deep, spiritual level of life that is driven home into the fabric of your soul.
 Spirit displays passion, perseverance, the choice to fight and never give up, and the struggle to remain unbroken in a very earthy way.
-I don’t have the time to describe everything I feel or think about this movie right now, but I assure you, this movie WILL be revisited on this site, you have my word.

 I watched this movie over and over and over again.
 I watched it recently again as an adult and it still took my breath away and sent chills down my spine.